Jose Bustamante y Rivero

 Jose Luis Bustamante y Rivero was a lawyer, writer, politician, diplomat, President of Peru from 1945 to 1948 and President of the International Court of Justice in The Hague from 1967 to 1969.

-Bustamante y Rivero was born in Arequipa.
-His parents were Manuel Bustamante y Barreda, lawyer, district attorney in Arequipa, and Victoria de Rivero y Romero.
-Jose Luis married Maria Jesus Rivera in 1923.
-He received his early education in Arequipa and his Law Degree from the Universidad Nacional San Agustin de Arequipa and his Ph.D. from the Universidad Nacional San Antonio Abad in Cusco.
-After a distinguished career as a teacher and legal scholar, Bustamante y Rivero became interested in politics.
+Jose Bustamante was born in Arequipa.
+His parents were Manuel Bustamante y Barreda, a lawyer and district attorney in Arequipa, and Victoria de Rivero y Romero.
+Jose married Maria Jesus Rivera in 1923.
+He received his early education in Arequipa and obtained his Law Degree from the Universidad Nacional San Agustin de Arequipa in his native city and his Ph.D. from the Universidad Nacional San Antonio Abad in Cusco.
+After a distinguished career as a professor and legal scholar, Bustamante became interested in politics.

 This article is licensed under the GNU Free Documentation License.
 It uses material from the Wikipedia article Jose Bustamante y Rivero